aazuspan/eeauth/README.md

 ### Can I still use `ee.Initialize()`?

-Sure!
 Earth Engine will continue to store the most recently authenticated credentials, so `ee.Initialize()` will work like it always has.
 You can also run `eeauth activate [USER]` in a terminal to change which user gets initialized by default.

 ### Is it safe?